ABBA: First live performance and the start of "Festfolket"

-An attempt at combining their talents occurred in April 1970 when the two couples went on holiday together to the island of Cyprus.
+An initial collaboration between the two couples took place in April 1970, when they travelled together to the island of Cyprus.
 What started as singing for fun on the beach ended up as an improvised live performance in front of the United Nations soldiers stationed on the island.
 Andersson and Ulvaeus were at this time recording their first album together, Lycka, which was to be released in September 1970.
 Fältskog and Lyngstad added backing vocals on several tracks during June, and the idea of their working together saw them launch a stage act, "Festfolket" (which translates from Swedish to "Party People" and in pronunciation also "engaged couples"), on 1 November 1970 in Gothenburg.

-The cabaret show attracted generally negative reviews, except for the performance of the Andersson and Ulvaeus hit "Hej, gamle man" ("Hello, Old Man")–the first Björn and Benny recording to feature all four.
+The cabaret show attracted predominantly negative reviews, except for the performance of the Andersson and Ulvaeus hit "Hej, gamle man" ("Hello, Old Man")—the first Björn and Benny recording to feature all four.
 They also performed solo numbers from respective albums, but the lukewarm reception convinced the foursome to shelve plans for working together for the time being, and each soon concentrated on individual projects again.

 First record together "Hej, gamle man"

 "Hej, gamle man", a song about an old Salvation Army soldier, became the quartet's first hit.
-The record was credited to Björn & Benny and reached number five on the sales charts and number one on Svensktoppen, staying on the latter chart (which was not a chart linked to sales or airplay) for 15 weeks.
+The record was credited to "Björn & Benny" and reached number five on the sales charts and number one on Svensktoppen, staying on the latter chart (which was not a chart linked to sales or airplay) for 15 weeks.

-It was during 1971 that the four artists began working together more, adding vocals to the others' recordings.
-Fältskog, Andersson and Ulvaeus toured together in May, while Lyngstad toured on her own.
+In 1971, the four artists began collaborating more frequently, contributing vocals to each other's recordings.
+Fältskog, Andersson, and Ulvaeus toured together in May, while Lyngstad toured on her own.
 Frequent recording sessions brought the foursome closer together during the summer.